starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### No sound in game
 - Depending on your distribution, you may need to set `Prefer System Libraries` in Lutris to `ON`.
 - If you have sound in the launcher but not in the game, launch the game and go to your audio settings, then enable "Play sound while game is in background".

+#### Required Vulkan Extensions are missing error / poor performance compared to windows / error code 3
+- Check if you have amdvlk installed by running `vulkaninfo --summary`.
+The vulkaninfo utility is part of the package `vulkan-tools` on most distros.
+You can also check your package manager.
+- If your system is using amdvlk, uninstall that package and replace it with `vulkan-radeon`.
+- For additional help with this, ask in our [Discord](https://github.com/starcitizen-lug/knowledge-base/wiki#welcome-space-penguins) tech support channel.

 #### DirectX error message